pingswept/me30-website/content/notes/motors.md

 ![stepper motor rotor](/img/stepper-motor-rotor.jpg)

+To learn about how to wire a stepper motor to a pair of H-bridge motor drivers, view [this resource](https://lastminuteengineers.com/stepper-motor-l298n-arduino-tutorial/).

 ### Hobby servos

 Okay, now we have to expose a lie: the hobby servo is, in fact, a brushed DC motor hidden inside a plastic case, so the truth is that we're only discussing two kinds of motors.
 The case also contains a geartrain, a motor controller IC, an H-bridge and a potentiometer.